ktymty/idealo-checkout-system/README.md

     - **model**: This package represents the data model.
     - **promotions**: This package contains class and interface to apply promotions.
     - **repository**: This package contains class to store SKU's in-memory.
 2. A Strategy Design pattern has been used to select a promotion during runtime.
+LineItemPromotionStrategy is the interface which each promotion algorithm must apply.
+This pattern supports SOLID pattern.
+The D in SOLID says we must depend on abstractions, not on concretions.
+Also, the O which says entities should be open for, not extensions.
+The I, we have one specific interface for the concrete strategy to implement.
+The S, all the classes implementing the strategy have only one job of applying discounts.
+The L, all subclasses of the concrete strategies are substitutable for their superclasses.
+Subclassing could have been an alternative approach, but we will eventually run into a code that is hard to understand and maintain as we will have many related classes with difference being on the algorithms they carry.

 ##  Exception